ancient-cthulhu/pipeline-examples/jenkins/english/simplified/veracode-strategy.md

-Veracode strategy · MD
-# Veracode Security Pipeline for Jenkins (Simplified)
+# Veracode Security Pipeline for Jenkins

 Two scan types only: